 An incentive, on the other hand, is intended to initiate action.
 Without it, that action would likely not occur.

 Why do these meanings matter?
 Many programs are structured as either a rebate program or an incentive program.
 So just like the definitions, they are either giving you money back for an already planned project, or they are trying to entice you to move forward with something you wouldn’t have normally pursued.

 Be sure you investigate how programs are structured so you avoid “free ridership.”
 Free ridership is taking advantage of incentives even if you would have done the project without them.
 Some programs will disqualify you from participating if they determine you are a free-rider.

 If you have any questions on rebates or incentives or how programs are structured, EMC is here to help.

-Katie Quam is Energy Management Collaborative's Manager of Customer Incentives.
-In this role she utilizes her knowledge of incentive programs nationwide to expedite the application process and secure maximum incentive dollars for EMC customers.
+Katie Quam is currently an account manager at EMC and was previously manager of customer incentives.
+In her roles she utilizes her knowledge of incentive programs nationwide to expedite the application process and secure maximum incentive dollars for EMC customers.